Guidance

 • a passport showing a different nationality status

-When manually cancelling a passport, you must add a passport note on Main Index, to show why you are cancelling it and any other actions you are taking (for example, ‘holder deceased passport cancelled and returned’).
+When manually cancelling a British passport, you must add a passport note to passport records to show why you are cancelling it and any other actions you are taking (for example, ‘holder deceased passport cancelled and returned’).
+You must access Passport Data Services Terminal Record Manager to create a passport note and manually cancel a passport if you are working on DAP.

-To make a manual update and change the status field on AMS or DAP, you must:
+To make a manual update and change the status field (if you have the correct permissions), you must:

-1. Find the correct passport record on MI.
+1. Find the correct passport record on our records.

 2. Add a passport note explaining why you are cancelling the passport.